open-telemetry/opentelemetry-specification/oteps/4333-recording-exceptions-on-logs.md

         try {
             return socketChannel.write(content);
         } catch (Throwable ex) {
-            // we're rethrowing an exception here since the underlying
+            // we're re-throwing the exception here, but still recording it on logs
-            // platform code may or may not record exception logs depending on JRE,
+            // since the underlying platform code may or may not record exception logs depending on JRE,
             // configuration, and other implementation details
-            logger.eventBuilder("exception")
+            logger.logRecordBuilder()
               .setSeverity(Severity.INFO)
               .addAttribute("connection.id", this.getId())
               .addAttribute(AttributeKey.stringKey("exception.type"), ex.getClass().getCanonicalName())